 Because of the hot water it takes a bit for the dough to be cool enough to touch.
 Use a fork or spoon to mix the ingredients and roll the masa dough into balls once cool enough.
 The dough should stick to your hands just a little bit.

 Move them onto parchment paper or wax paper and keep them covered with a towel dampened with warm water.
 This keeps them from drying out.
 Add more water to the dampened towel as needed to keep them moist.

 How Long Do Homemade Corn Tortillas Last?

 Just like with any dough-based recipe, homemade corn tortillas are prone to go stale.
 And very quickly.
 However, as long as the tortillas are kept hydrated, they should stay fresh for one to two days.

-Stored like this, your homemade corn tortillas should last up to 24 hours.
-If you want to prolong their shelf-life, put the bundle into an airtight container or plastic bag.
+Stored like this, homemade corn tortillas should last up to 24 hours.
+To prolong their shelf-life, put the bundle into an airtight container or plastic bag.
 This will give you an extra day or two.

 Do Homemade Tortillas Need To Be Refrigerated?

 With this tortilla recipe, they don’t need to be refrigerated as long as they are used promptly.
 All of the ingredients are shelf-stable and can stay room temperature, so the concern is with masa harina going rancid.